department

 Additional information and instructions for undergraduate applicants are available in the MIT Admissions website:

 To get started you must first create a user account and password.
 This will allow you to start an application and save it multiple times prior to submission.
-PLEASE record your user name and password- we can not retrieve them for you.
+PLEASE record your user name and password- we cannot retrieve them for you.

 The following information is critical to your understanding of our admissions process and to the preparation of your application.
 You should read the descriptions of the Department and its programs before you complete the application.